Domains and Classifying Topoi: Phoa's principle, finitary quasi-coherence, and homotopy

 \begin{corollary}[\AxiomNT, \AxiomSQCP] The $n$-cube $\I^n$ is internally connected. \end{corollary}

 In particular, $\I$ is not the boolean set $2$.

-\begin{proof} By \Cref{lem:specorderofaffine,lem:cancoincide}, the observational preorder space $\I^n$ is induced by the satisfaction order on $\spec\I[n]$ because $\I^n$ is affine (\Cref{lem:cubes-are-affine}); the satisfaction order is simply the pointwise order, so it has a top element.
-Thus by \Cref{cor:connectedpreservediscrete}, $\I^n$ is internally connected.
+\begin{proof} By \zcref{lem:specorderofsober,lem:cancoincide}, the observational preorder space $\I^n$ is induced by the satisfaction order on $\spec\I[n]$ because $\I^n$ is sober (\zcref{lem:cubes-are-sober}); the satisfaction order is simply the pointwise order, so it has a top element.
+Thus by \zcref{cor:connectedpreservediscrete}, $\I^n$ is internally connected.
 So are $\Delta^n$ because they are retracts of $\I^n$. \end{proof}